geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 You don't need to put those comments (or the newlines) into your test code; I add them here just to highlight the added lines.
 But hopefully you can see how these expect statements make the flow of the test easier to understand.
 It also means the test will fail with a more helpful error message if the test ends up on an unexpected screen.

+**Prefer to use `FieldKey` to identify widgets.** The `FieldKey` class is a way to identify widgets in the widget tree.
+It is a good idea to use `FieldKey` to identify widgets in the widget tree.
+This is because the `FieldKey` is a unique identifier for the widget, and it is more robust than using the widget's text or type.

 **Don't use an absolute "count" of items to do verification.**  For example, don't think that if the test fixture defines two gardens, your test case can assume it will see exactly two gardens.
 It could be that in the future, a test case gets added before yours that results in more gardens in the fixture by the time your test code runs.
 Find some other way to do verification.

 **Don't delete or modify any entities in the test fixture.** If you want to test some sort of mutation, then please consider creating a new entity to mutate (or at the very least, make sure you restore the test fixture entity to its original condition).
 While other tests shouldn't assume there won't be *new* entities added, all tests can assume that the entities in the test fixture will be there exactly as defined.